yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 The type seems to receive a **disproportionate multiplier** from the same tools.
 It gives the INTP some of that secret INTJ jet fuel.

+### The paradox

+The types least helped by AI often:
+	•	Feel most threatened by it
+	•	But are also the hardest to replace

+While the types most helped by AI:
+	•	Feel energized
+	•	But risk over-identification with abstraction

 ---

 ## Final Note